cdelker/schemdraw/docs/index.md

         vslant    : angle (degrees) to slant vertical sides linputs, rinputs, tinputs, binputs: dictionary input definition for each side of the box.
 Default to no inputs.
 Dictionary keys:
-            labels: list of string labels for each input. drawn inside the box. default is blank.
+            labels: list of string labels for each input. drawn inside the box. default is blank. label of '>' will be converted to a clock input.
             plabels: list of pin label strings. drawn outside the box.
 Default is blank.
             spacing: distance between pins.
 Defaults to evenly spaced pins along side.
             loc: list of pin locations (0 to 1), along side.
 Defaults to evenly spaced pins.
 Overrides spacing argument.